Adani Enterprises Ltd (NSE: ADANIENT) Q3 2026 Earnings Call dated Feb. 03, 2026

 Presentation:

-Thanks.
-Danish.
+Thanks, Danish.
 Good evening.
-On behalf of ICICI securities would like to welcome you on the earnings call of Adani Enterprises Limited for Q3FY26.
-Today we have with us from the senior management Mr. Ravi Singh, Chief Financial Officer, Adani Enterprise Limited.
-Mr. Ajesh Podar, Chief Financial Officer, Adani Airport Holdings Limited.
-Mr. Manna Makariya, Head of Finance, Adani Enterprises.
-And Mr. Jiten Khalia, Investor Relations, Adani Enterprises.
-We’ll start with a brief opening remarks which is followed by Q and A. Thank you.
-And over to you sir.
+On behalf of ICICI Securities would like to welcome you on the earnings call of Adani Enterprises Limited for Q3 FY26.
+Today, we have with us from the senior management Mr. Robbie Singh, Chief Financial Officer, Adani Enterprise Limited; Mr. Rajesh Poddar, Chief Financial Officer, Adani Airport Holdings Limited; Mr. Manan Vakharia, Head of Finance, Adani Enterprises; and Mr. Jitendra Khyalia, Investor Relations, Adani Enterprises.
+We’ll start with a brief opening remarks, which will be followed by Q&A.

-And over the coming period you would see additional development in that space including and not limited to the development of activities within GCC which pertain to artificial intelligence and the changeover into a genetic workforce model.
-Coming back to this quarter, the key aspect has been the of project execution and operations for aea.
-During the quarter gone Adani Airport commissioned Navimbai Airport and also the integrated new terminal at Guwahati.
-The Navimbai Airport is of immense strategic importance for Mumbai as a second airport and for Adani Airports.
-This is a significant addition to its regulatory asset base.
+Now coming back to this quarter, the key aspect has been the of project execution and operations for AEL.
+During the quarter gone, Adani Airport commissioned Navi Mumbai Airport and also integrated new terminal at Guwahati.
+The Navi Mumbai Airport is of immense strategic importance for Mumbai as a second airport and for Adani Airports, this is a significant addition to its regulatory asset base.
+The road business completed two more HAM projects, takes the operational road projects to nine.

-The road business completed the two more HAM projects takes the operational road projects to nine.
 More importantly though, the largest road project that we have in the portfolio which is Ganga Expressway is set to go live in this quarter.
-Ganga expressway is roughly 18,000 crore asset and is a traffic risk project.
-So it will add significantly to Dani Road’s revenue and EBITDA.
-In ANIL module sales continue to track over 1 gigawatt per quarter despite the turbulence in global markets as we had flagged in last month.
-There’s a small variation on realization you have but nevertheless the robustness of the business continues.
+Ganga Expressway is roughly INR18,000 crores asset and is a traffic risk project.
+So it will add significantly to Adani Roads revenue and EBITDA.
+In ANIL module sales continue to track over 1 gigawatt per quarter despite the turbulence in global markets.
+As we had flagged in last month, there’s a small variation on realization you have, but nevertheless, the robustness of the business continues.
+The wind division has started shipping the 3.3 megawatt wind turbine.

-The wind division has started shipping the 3.3 megawatt wind turbine on to financial performance in the coming period.
-First AEL will unlock EBITDA from Mummy, Mumbai, Kutchkopar and Ganga Expressway.
-Post stabilization, these three assets are expected to add well over 3,000 crore to EBITDA.
-The consolidated results for nine months with total income at 69,756, cr, EBITDA at 11,985 and profit before tax at 3,581.
-This excludes 1 of gain on sale of assets of 9,215 crores.
-Incubating businesses had a 7% year on year and now the EBITDA at 8,224.
-On capital management positioning AES balance sheet for the next phase of growth we completed the rights issue raising 24,930 crore.
+On to financial performance.
+In the coming period, first, AEL will unlock EBITDA from Navi Mumbai, Kutch Copper and Ganga Expressway.
+Post stabilization, these three assets are expected to add well over INR3,000 crores to EBITDA.
+The consolidated results for nine months with total income at INR69,756 crores, EBITDA at INR11,985 crores and profit before tax at INR3,581 crores.
+This excludes one off gain on sale of assets of INR9,215 crores.
+Incubating businesses had a 7% year-on-year and now the EBITDA at INR8,224 crores.

-With this we will end our initial briefing and we are open for questions.
+With this, we will end our initial briefing and we are open for questions.
 Thank you.

 Questions and Answers: